-After coaching and mentoring thousands of people — including CEOs, heads of state, single moms, students and retirees — over the past 35 years, I look for very specific criteria when considering taking on a new coaching client…
+After coaching and mentoring tens of thousands of people over the past 40 years, including CEOs, heads of state, single moms, students and retirees, there are four very specific criteria a potential client must meet before I’ll work with them.

-I recommend that you, too, follow this same 4-part ideal client checklist when identifying the people you want to work with in your life coaching business!
+And I recommend that you, too, follow this same four-part ideal client checklist when identifying the people you want to work with in your life coaching business!

 Here is my 4-part ideal client checklist

 You are a life coach, not a therapist.
-You’re not here to sit and listen as they tell you the painful stories of their past — the stories of why something didn’t work, or how much something hurt, over and over again.
+You’re not here to sit and listen as your client tells you the painful stories of their past over and over again, like why something didn’t work out, or how much something hurt.

 Make room for this, and you only support them in perpetuating the power of these stories, and it becomes impossible for them to move forward.
-They are still tethered to the past!
+How can they if they are still tethered to the past?

-Your role is to listen to what it is that they want to create in their lives GOING FORWARD, so it’s important that any potential client who wants to work with you is someone who really, truly wants to generate positive results in their lives.
+Your job as a life coach is to help your clients focus on and move toward the results they DO want to create for their life.
+This is why it’s important that any potential client who wants to work with you is someone who really, truly ready for growth and transformation.

 Ideally, you want to work with someone who either has or wants to have a dream for their future.